Pregnant mother contracted virus that could cause death of baby

 According to the CDC, this virus is harmless to expecting mothers who had the virus before pregnancy and previously fought it off, but it could cause severe complications to an unborn child when the mother is newly infected while pregnant.

-Dr. Ryan Laye urged expecting mothers not to panic because the virus is more common than we think, but to stay cautious.
+Laye urged expecting mothers not to panic because the virus is more common than we think.

-“It’s really unavoidable it’s such a common virus it’s probably all over the doorknob all over your car all over your house and so most people get it in early life,” Dr. Laye said
+“It’s really unavoidable.
+It’s such a common virus.
+It’s probably all over the doorknob, all over your car, all over your house, and so most people get it in early life,” Laye said

 He said if you already have CMV in your blood, the baby will not be affected.

-It’s important to just know the status of your health and if you’re a worried pregnant mother request a Cytomegalovirus test at your next appointment.
+It’s important to know the status of your health.
+If you’re a worried pregnant mother, request a Cytomegalovirus test at your next appointment.